 Eventually Fulham Town Hall will be redeveloped.
 Slated to be a hotel it’s certainly in a prime location.
 The idea of installing artworks within it gives it a kind of last hurrah.
 An opportunity for the public to experience the space as it is prior to it’s own transformation.
 The exhibition itself will be co-presented by Moore and the hotel operators the Lamington Group.
 Development on the building is set to start shortly afterwards in time for the creation of a hotel and community hub in 2022.

 Art in the Age of Now is a free public art exhibition held at the Fulham Town Hall.
 It has been curated by Ben Moore from Art Below and the Lamington Group.
-The exhibition will take place from 20 May 2021 to 6 June 2021 and tickets can be booked here.
+The exhibition took place from 20 May 2021 to 6 June 2021.
 The address is 553-561 Fulham Road, London, SW6 1EX.

 Art in the Age of Now Gallery